 Specifies a parameter that is used to determine when an area of memory that has no ROM header or incorrect header information in the adapter area (usually between C000-EFFF) is ROM.
 The number indicates how many transitions (value changes) must occur within the memory area to determine when it is ROM.
 If the number of transitions is greater than the value for this entry, Windows for Workgroups recognizes the memory as ROM.
-If the number of transitions is less than the value, Windows for Workgroups recognizes the memory as usable memory.
-If this entry is 0, Windows for Workgroups recognizes the memory area as ROM and then reserve it as unusable.
+If the number of transitions is less than the value, Windows for Workgroups recognizes the memory is 0, Windows for Workgroups recognizes the memory as ROM and then reserve it as unusable.
 The default is 20.
 (You should not need to change this entry.)